Flurbos/coinomi-android/README.md

 Our goal is to support every cryptocurrency with an active development team.
 Store all the best cryptocurrency through a single app, without sacrificing security.
 Private keys are stored on your own device.
 Instead of having one backup file for every coin, you get a master key that can be memorized or stored on a piece of paper.
 Restore all wallets from a single recovery phrase.

+# Flurbo Coin Addition
+This fork is more or less to add the coin 'flurbo', initial changes have it labled as 'flurbos' will get around to changing this.
+Have just uploaded for any one else to use for now, till proper release. ( or possible addition to official coinomi. *pending response* )

 TODOs:

 * Create instrumentation tests to test a signed APK